 As a member of Mount Sinai's Internal Medicine Residency Program, you will have the chance to take part in unique medical curricula, which will further enhance your education.
-We have three main programs that are woven into your day-to-day training: Advancing Idealism in Medicine, Quality Improvement and Evidence-Based Medicine perceive their patients, their profession and themselves.
-The goals of the program are accomplished through the following activities:
+We have three main programs that are woven into your day-to-day training: Advancing Idealism in Medicine, Quality Improvement and Evidence-Based Medicine

 Advancing Idealism in Medicine: The Advancing Idealism in Medicine (AIM) program was initiated several years ago by the Internal Medicine housestaff.
 The program seeks to support and advance idealism in medicine during the demanding years of residency training.
-AIM enables residents to reframe how they
+AIM enables residents to reframe how they perceive their patients, their profession and themselves.
+Through lectures, lunch discussions on topics like wellness, opportunities for advocacy throughout the community, the department provides many means for our residents to integrate humanism into the practice of medicine.